Sanjay-Shr/DevOps_Challenge/README.md

 - Identified that JDBC and MySQL security parameters need updates.
 - Will fix connectivity and continue debugging tomorrow.

+### Day 56 – Troubleshooting MySQL Startup Failure

+- Today I focused on resolving a MySQL container failure that was preventing the Spring Boot application from starting.
+- Even after configuration fixes, the database container was failing due to corrupted InnoDB storage in the data directory.
+- I cleared the MySQL data volume and rebuilt the environment, which restored normal startup.
+- This resolved the JDBC connection issue and stabilised the entire stack.
+- The day highlighted the importance of proper volume handling and reading container logs carefully.
+- Next, I will refine the Docker setup and continue application development.

 ---

 ## How to Use This Repo